University tuition fees and funding

 There is a useful calculator on the government’s website that will give you an estimation of how much maintenance loan you will receive if you live in England.

 You can apply to Student Finance England for an annual tuition fee loan of up to £9,250, which is given directly to your university and must be paid back.
-You can receive a maximum maintenance loan of £7,324 if you live with your parents or £8,700 if you live away from home.
-Students living away from home in London can receive up to £11,354.
+For the academic year 2019–2020 you can receive a maximum maintenance loan of £7,529 if you live with your parents or £8,944 if you live away from home.
+Students living away from home in London can receive up to £11,672.
+Figures for 2020–2021 are not yet available.

 You can apply to Student Finance Wales for a tuition fee loan of up to £9,250, which you will have to repay.
 There are maintenance loans and grants to help with living costs.
-The total amount of money you'll receive is £7,650 if you stay living with your parents, £9,000 if you live away from home and study outside of London, and £11,250 if you live away from home and study in London.
+The total amount of money you'll receive in the academic year 2020–2021 is £8,335 if you stay living with your parents, £9,810 if you live away from home and study outside of London, and £12,260 if you live away from home and study in London.
 How much of this is grant and how much is loan depends on your household income.

 There are additional grants that you be able to receive, such as help with extra costs if you are disabled.

 Once you begin making repayments, the Welsh government may provide you with a partial cancellation of your maintenance loan of up to £1,500.
-This is a scheme the government introduced in 2012 to help with student debt and you can find full details on the Student Loans Company website.
+This is a scheme the government introduced in 2012 to help with student debt and you can find full details on the Welsh Government website.

-In terms of tuition fee loans, you can borrow up to £4,160 from Student Finance NI if you stay and study in Northern Ireland, or up to £9,250 if you do your degree elsewhere in the UK.
+In terms of tuition fee loans, in the academic year 2019–2020 you can borrow up to £4,275 from Student Finance NI if you stay and study in Northern Ireland, or up to £9,250 if you do your degree elsewhere in the UK.
+Figures for 2020–2021 are not yet available.
 There's also a system of maintenance loans and maintenance grants to help with living costs; the amount you receive depends upon your household income.

 Am I a home student or an overseas student?
 University fees for British citizens living abroad, and non-British citizens living in the UK